Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Introduction

-For $ed$ scattering, only one dedicated polarization experiment was done in the past on unpolarized deuteron target.
-The vector deuteron polarization, $\vec P$ was measured, with the value $|P|=$0.075 $\pm $0.088 at $Q^2$=0.72 GeV$^2$ \cite{Pr68}, showing no evidence for the presence of a TPE contribution in the limits of precision of the experiment.

-The possibility of TPE contribution was forgotten for many years, but it becomes timely with the advent of high duty cycle electron accelerators which provide very precise data.
+\item A dedicated $ed$ scattering experiment was performed in Ref.~\cite{Pr68} to search for the recoil deuteron vector polarization.
+A non-zero polarization would provide an evidence for TPE contribution.
+However, the measured value was compatible with zero.

-In 1998 \cite{Re99} TPE was suggested as a possibility to reconcile two sets of data on electron deuteron elastic scattering.
-The analysis concluded to a probable systematic error on the experimental side, but the possibility of an observable contribution of TPE over $Q^2$=1 GeV$^2$ was not excluded from the arguments given above.
-More recently a number of papers was devoted to this subject, due to discrepancy in the ratio of the electric and magnetic FFs of the proton, measured by polarized and unpolarized experiments (for a review, see \cite{CFP08}).
+\item In 1998~\cite{Re99} TPE was suggested as a possibility to reconcile two sets of data on electron deuteron elastic scattering.
+Since the experimental techniques allowed to apply the polarization method \cite{Re67}, new precise data on the ratio of the electric to magnetic FFs were obtained and a discrepancy in the ratio of the electric and magnetic FFs of the proton, measured by polarized and unpolarized experiments was observed (for a review, see Ref. \cite{CFP08}).

-In the space-like region, the analysis of the data in terms of deviation from the Rosenbluth plot was firstly done in Ref. \cite{ETG05}.
-The TPE contribution was estimated to be lower than one percent.
-In that work it was also pointed out that radiative corrections (RC), as they were applied to the data, may induce important effects on the relevant observables.
-In particular RC change the slope of the Rosenbluth plot, and even its sign, when $Q^2$ increases.
+\item The analyses of the elastic cross section data in terms of deviation from the linearity in the Rosenbluth plot~\cite{ETG05,Tv06}, did not show any evidence for the TPE contribution.
+In Ref.~\cite{ETG05} it was also pointed out that radiative corrections (RC), as they were applied to the data, may induce important effects on the relevant observables.
+In particular RC change dramatically the slope of the Rosenbluth plot, and even sign of the slope, for $Q^2> 2$ GeV$^2$.

-Recently, the GEp collaboration has measured the angular dependence of the ratio of longitudinal to transverse polarization, more exactly as a function of $\epsilon$ \cite{Pe08}.
-The very precise results, although preliminary, show basically a linear dependence with $\epsilon$, in agreement with the one photon exchange expectation.
+\item Recently, the GEp collaboration measured the angular dependence of the ratio of longitudinal to transverse polarization, more exactly its $\epsilon$-dependence \cite{Meziane:2010xc}.
+The very precise results, showing a constant behaviour as a function of $\epsilon$, are in agreement with the OPE expectation and with Ref. \cite{By07}.